tomsterBG/short/README.md

 # License

-This project is licensed under GNU GPL v3 which basically means you can do absolutely everything, except take away people's freedom to access the source code.
+This project is licensed under MIT which basically means you can do absolutely everything, except sue me.

-My goal is not to limit people, but to ensure the code is always accessible.
+My goal is not to limit people which is why i changed it from my original choice which was GPL V3.
+It makes a lot of sense to use GPL for FOSS, such as preventing distributors from taking away one's freedom to access the source code.
+However with games this just doesn't make much sense and most Godot tools are MIT for a good reason, which is why i switch now when it's still possible.

 If you want to use this and the license is incompatible, feel free to contact me.
+Though what are you doing if MIT is incompatible?

-GUT has its own license, respect it.
+GUT has its own MIT license, respect it.

 # Convention